davidrpugh/machine-learning-for-tabular-data/README.md

 # introduction-to-machine-learning
 Repository of course materials for a three-day course on machine learning using Scikit-Learn and PyTorch

-## Day 1:
+## Day 1: Lectures

-TODO: insert links to lecture materials.
+* Morning: Introduction to Machine Learning
+* Afternoon: Introduction to Deep Learning

 ## Day 2: Introduction to Scikit-Learn